3ximus/dotfiles/README.md

 If new submodules where added you might need to run `git submodule init` again

-To copy/link the files you want run `install_my_config.sh --help` to check the usage of this script
+To copy/link the files you want run `install/config.sh --help` to check the usage of this script

 # [Icons](https://github.com/SylEleuth/gruvbox-plus-icon-pack)